-Sub-group report to the branch.
+Sub-groups report to their branch.

-If there are many factories in the province, 4 or 5 cell branches organize a set of representative committee (4, 5 factories each elect 1 or 2 people).
+If there are many factories in the province, 4 or 5 cell branches organize a set of representative committees (4, 5 factories each elect 1 or 2 people).

-The branch report to the province.
+The branches report to the province.

-Provincial union report to the National union.
+Provincial unions report to the National union.

 That is the order of organization.
-As for the authority, for all members to attend the congress, meaning, all members are openly discuss the meeting.
+As for the authority, for all members to attend the congress, meaning, all members openly discuss the meeting.
 If there are too many members and it's not convenient to all attend a congress, a few people will elected as representatives to attend the the congress, they are the congress delegations.
 Whatever the congress decides on, the members of the association must execute.
 When the congress is over, the executive authority goes to the elected central committee.